 Global Child Forum is currently collecting children’s rights data on approximately 250 of the largest companies in Southeast Asia, as part of our 2020 regional benchmark study.
-The Southeast Asia regional study covers 6 countries and 7 industries, and assesses companies against 27 indicators.
+The Southeast Asia regional study covers 6 countries and 8 sectors, and assesses companies against 27 indicators.

 Global Child Forum has been benchmarking companies since 2014 when the first Global Benchmark report was launched.
 Since then, we have produced 10 regional reports covering Middle East and North Africa, Southern Africa, Southeast Asia, the Nordic region and South America, as well as an additional Global Benchmark report in 2019.